We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Immediately after your appointment, make sure that you’re treating the area with a little more TLC than normal:

-- If there’s any tenderness or redness, apply a hydrocortisone cream or a cool compress.
+- If there’s any tenderness, redness or discoloration, apply a hydrocortisone cream or a cool compress.

 - Avoid strenuous activity, like a medium- or high-impact workout class, and soaking in water for at least 24 hours.
 A shower is fine, but a bath might cause irritation.